Perspective | A rare painting of Lincoln restores the emancipator to his full height

 During his political rise, audience members would thrill as he stood, a towering 6-foot-4, and rhapsodized about the promises of the Declaration of Independence, to all Americans.
 Something of that feeling is present here.
 A close friend of Lincoln’s, Ward Hill Lamon, wrote, “in my judgment the Travis [sic] portrait is the most lifelike picture of Mr. Lincoln that I have ever seen on canvas …, [it] presents a real likeness of the man, with his rugged features and irregularities of personal appearance, true to life.”

 It is unclear what lies ahead for the portrait, which narrowly escaped destruction in a warehouse fire early in its history.
 But the Hartley Dodge Foundation, which owns it, seems more than willing to share.
 Nicolas W. Platt, the foundation’s president, said they would consider lending to an institution “that can make viewing this extraordinary piece of our nation’s heritage available to a large audience.”
-In any event, it is exciting to know that our most familiar president has become a bit less familiar, thanks to the restoration, and a colorful new way of seeing him.
+In any event, it is exciting to know that our most familiar president has become a bit less familiar, thanks to the restoration.
+And now we have a colorful new way of seeing him.